openstack/taskflow/doc/source/utils.rst

 Utils
 -----

-There are various helper utils that are part of taskflows internal usage (and external/public usage of these helpers should be kept to a minimum as these utility functions may be altered more often in the future).
+There are various helper utils that are part of TaskFlows internal usage (and external/public usage of these helpers should be kept to a minimum as these utility functions may be altered more often in the future).